mhadaily/flutter_test_cases/README.md

 - **Quick Fixes**: Automatic code fixes for applicable rules
 - **Example Files**: Practical demonstrations of each rule in action
 - **Best Practices**: Follows Dart package structure and modern plugin architecture

+### Testing Configuration

+This repository is configured to test **only the custom lint plugin** with all standard Flutter lints disabled.
+This allows for isolated testing of the plugin rules.
+The `analysis_options.yaml` is set up with:

+- ✅ Custom plugin enabled
+- ✅ Warning rules enabled by default (`avoid_print`, `empty_container`)
+- ✅ Lint rules configurable in `diagnostics` section (`todo_comment`)
+- ❌ All standard `package:flutter_lints` rules disabled for focused testing

 ## 📦 Project Structure